naresh493/docker-kafka/README.md

 The following environment variables are understood by the startup script to seed the service's configuration:

+  - `CONTAINER_NAME` should contain the logical name of the container, which will be used for looking up links and ports informations from the other environment variables.
+For this, the name is uppercased and non-alphanumeric characters are replaced by underscores;
   - `CONTAINER_HOST_ADDRESS` should contain the address of the Docker container's host.
 It' used by Kafka as the address advertised to ZooKeeper for broker discovery and is required for the container to start;
-  - `ZOOKEEPER_NODE_LIST` is a comma-separated list of `host:port`
-    definitions that define, in order, *all* the nodes of the ZooKeeper cluster that Kafka is to use.
-Each host will be placed, followed by the `KAFKA_CONFIG_ZOOKEEPER_BASE` chroot path, in the `zookeeper.connect`
-    configuration variable;

   - `KAFKA_CONFIG_ZOOKEEPER_BASE`, the ZooKeeper tree chroot for Kafka to use in the `zookeeper.connect` string and properly namespace the Kafka zNodes for this deployment.
 Defaults to `/local/kafka/central`;
-  - `KAFKA_CONFIG_BROKER_PORT`, which controls which port the Kafka broker will listen on.
-Defaults to 9092;
   - `KAFKA_CONFIG_BROKER_ID`, which controls the `broker.id` configuration
     setting and useful for multi-node Kafka clusters.
 Defaults to 0.
+  - `KAFKA_<NAME>_BROKER_PORT`, which controls which port the Kafka broker will listen on.
+Defaults to 9092;

+Kafka depends on ZooKeeper for discovery.
+It thus expects the following environment variables to be defined for each ZooKeeper node to construct the node list: `ZOOKEEPER_<ZK_NODE_NAME>_HOST` and `ZOOKEEPER_<ZK_NODE_NAME>_CLIENT_PORT`.
+The `KAFKA_CONFIG_ZOOKEEPER_BASE` will be append to each `host:port` to set the zNode path chroot.
+The resulting list is used for the `zookeeper.connect` configuration setting.

 Volumes
 -------